Importance of early screening – Elisabeth’s lung cancer story

-Wife, mother, dog walker, swimmer, actor and traveller, Elisabeth Cammell is certainly many things, but her life took a sudden turn after being diagnosed with early-stage lung cancer.
+Wife, mother, dog walker, swimmer, actor and traveller, Elisabeth Cammell does many things.
+Her life changed suddenly when doctors diagnosed her with early-stage lung cancer.

-Elisabeth, who is 59 and from Bristol, was attending a routine appointment for her arthritis when a nodule was spotted in her lung.
+Elisabeth, 59, from Bristol, went to a routine appointment for her arthritis.
+During the check, doctors spotted a nodule in her lung.

-“I had no symptoms, so I was totally shocked when I was put on the two-week FastTrack lung cancer referral list on 18th December.
+“I had no symptoms, so I was totally shocked when doctors put me on the two-week FastTrack lung cancer referral list on 18th December.”

 It was a very difficult Christmas.
 I thought the worst, so made the decision to get my affairs in order because I feared I may not have long to live.